Any curriculum enquiries can be directed to:

 How does The Valley’s curriculum add value to our students?

-- The majority of our students meet or exceed their expected progress
+- Assessment data shows that the majority of our students meet or exceed their expected progress.

-- The majority of our students meet or exceed their expected outcomes in Year 11
+- Assessment data shows that the majority of our students meet or exceed their expected outcomes in Year 11.

-- When students transition from The Valley in Year 11, they leave with externally accredited qualifications that reflect the student’s achievements and potential
+- When students transition from The Valley in Year 11, they leave with externally accredited qualifications that reflect their individual potential.

-- Detailed analysis of outcomes and student progress indicate that there is no statistical significance between the performance of key groups
+- Detailed analysis of outcomes and student progress indicate that there is no statistical significance between the performances of key groups.

 - The spiritual, moral, social and cultural development of students is at least good, with many outstanding features.